MrPio/Scheda_DnD_5e/LESSON_LEARNED.md

 ## Undo Github commits

 ### Problem
 Sometimes you need to remove the latest commits from Github.
-This happens, for example, in the case of a large `merge' operation caused by a forgotten `fetch' before committed changes.
+This happens, for example, in the case of a large `merge` operation caused by a forgotten `fetch' before committed changes.

 ### Solution
 From the terminal, launch the following commands: